spuithori/svelte-ionic-app/README.md

 - File based router (using Roxy/Routify)
 - aligned as much as possible to the Ionic documentation for other integrations (Vue mostly)

-As far as I can see now, the current new version is getting there pretty closely.
+As far as I can see now, the current new version is getting there pretty close!

 Nevertheless, there are known and unknown issues.